Learn what the differences and similarities are between Wanaka and Tekapo, which are located on the South Island of New Zealand.

 Wanaka and Tekapo can be seen as towns, since they are not large enough to be called cities.

 And because there are about almost 18 times more people living in Wanaka than in Tekapo, you can consider Tekapo to be a village when you compare it to Wanaka.

-It takes about the same amount of time to drive through the centre of each town, since there isn't an abundance of shops in either.
+It takes about the same amount of time to drive through the center of each town, since there isn’t an abundance of shops in either.
 But then again, that can be said of most small towns in New Zealand.

 While the two towns are not super-modern, they don’t have an old or historic feel to them either.

 As mentioned previously, both Wanaka and Tekapo are located next to lakes.
 However, Lake Wanaka is much larger than Lake Tekapo.

 Lake Wanaka is approximately 193 square km large and 311 meters deep, while Lake Tekapo is about 88 square km large and 120 meters deep.

 They are both glacial lakes, which means that they were formed by the melting and retreat of glaciers.